base/base/docs/specs/protocol/holocene/derivation.md

 ## Engine Queue

-If the engine returns an `INVALID` status for a regularly derived payload, the payload is replaced by a payload with the same fields, except for the `transaction_list`, which is replaced
+If the engine returns an `INVALID` status for a regularly derived payload, the payload is replaced by a payload with the same fields, except for the `transaction_list`, which is trimmed to include only its deposit transactions.

-- by the deposit transactions included in the L1 block, if the payloads are for the first block of the current sequencing epoch,
-- by an empty list otherwise.

 As before, a failure to then process the deposit-only attributes is a critical error.